LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 Extra hardware to replace that used during a flight.
 Includes a top and bottom release ring and water plug.

-### SkyGuard Cutdown Housing
+### SkyGuard Enclosure Replacement Kit
-<a href="https://leemangeophysical.com/product/skyguard-enclosure-replacement-kit/" target="_blank" rel="noopener noreferrer">10-XXXXXXX</a>
+<a href="https://leemangeophysical.com/product/skyguard-enclosure-replacement-kit/" target="_blank" rel="noopener noreferrer">10-0000223</a>
 After a number of flights your housing may get damaged from landing on hard surfaces.
 This kit includes an empty housing and new hardware to let you renew your cutdown for many more flights.

 ### 3V3 Serial Cable
-<a href="https://leemangeophysical.com/product/3-3-v-usb-to-ttl-serial-cable-ftdi-interface-6-ft-2/" target="_blank" rel="noopener noreferrer">10-XXXXXXX</a>
+<a href="https://leemangeophysical.com/product/3-3-v-usb-to-ttl-serial-cable-ftdi-interface-6-ft-2/" target="_blank" rel="noopener noreferrer">10-0000200</a>
 Program new firmware to the cutdown or just monitor the serial output for testing.

 ## Revision History